josca42/veritas/README.md

 Once the article has been unbundled and processed in order to produce different analyses/metrics then these can be recombined in order to address problems commonly occuring in todays news feed.
 For concreate examples on these problems and more details see the [slides](https://assets.1729.com/algorithmic-fact-checking.pdf).

-Below, the different problems are described.
+Below, the different problems and possible solutions are described.

 ### Echo chamber